 Lymphedema is a medical condition where the body has difficulty circulating the lymph fluid in an affected limb or limbs, which leads to swelling and discomfort.
 Compression garments or stockings are critical to help improve lymph circulation.
 Compression socks not only improve swelling, they also reduce infection and skin breakdown.

-Diabetics have a higher risk of blood clots developing in their legs and are also at an increased risk for developing skin ulcers and swelling in their legs.
+Diabetics have a higher risk of blood clots developing in their legs and are for developing skin ulcers and swelling in their legs.
 Compression stockings help with these problems, so they are routinely recommend for diabetic patients.